-The Rights have certain anti-takeover effects.
-The Rights will cause dilution to a person or group that attempts to acquire the Company without conditioning the offer on the Rights being redeemed or a substantial number of Rights being acquired.
-The Rights should not interfere with any merger of other business combination approved by the Board of Directors of the Company.
 A copy of the Rights Agreement has been filed with the Securities and Exchange Commission as an Exhibit to a Registration Statement on Form 8-A. A copy of the Rights Agreement is available free of charge from the Company.

-The proposed amendment to Article Fourth requires the affirmative vote of the holders of a majority of the shares of outstanding common stock.
+The proposed amendment to the first sentence of Article Fourth requires the affirmative vote of the holders of a majority of the outstanding Common Stock.
 The proposed amendment to the first sentence reads as follows:

-"Fourth: The total number of shares of all classes of stock which the corporation is authorized to issue is 500,100,000; of which 500,000,000 shares, having a par value of \$1 each, shall be Common Stock; and 100,000 shares, having a par value of \$100 each, shall be Preferred Stock, with or without voting powers, full or limited, and in such series and with such designations, preferences and relative, participating, optional or other special rights and qualifications, limitations or restrictions in respect to each class of stock or series thereof as hereinafter provided:"
+"Fourth: The total number of shares of all classes of stock which the corporation is authorized to issue is 500,100,000; of which 500,000,000 shares, having a par value of \$1 each shall be Common Stock; and 100,000 shares having a par value of \$100 each, shall be Preferred Stock, with or without voting powers, full or limited, and in such series and with such designations, preferences and relative, participating, optional or other special rights and qualifications limitations or restrictions in respect to each class of stock or series thereof as hereinafter provided:"